All you need to know about VNC remote access technology

 RFB started as a very simple protocol but has been enhanced to include features such as file transfer, more refined compression, and stronger security measures as it has developed.
 Seamless cross-compatibility between VNC clients and servers is made possible because they are able to negotiate a connection which uses the best RFB version, as well as security and compression options that are supported by both.

-RFB was developed as a remote display technology in Cambridge, UK, by some of the original developers of VNC and the current RFB protocol specifications are published on the RealVNC website.
+RFB was developed as a remote display technology in Cambridge, UK, by some of the original developers of VNC and the current RFB protocol specifications for version 6 are published on the RealVNC website.

 Similarities between VNC and RDP